 Junk Car Medics consistently comes out on top of the competition based on the prices they offer for junk cars, the efficiency of their offer system, and the friendliness of the agents who walk junk car owners through the process of selling a junk vehicle.
 Junk car owners can get a convenient quote on their car via the Junk Car Medics website, which provides an instant price for their old vehicle.

 Junk Car Medics uses an auction-style bidding system that allows their network of junk car buyers to put in their highest offer on a specific car.
-This allows junk car owners to get the best price possible, as opposed to receiving a quote from one specific buyer without any sense of competition.
+This allows junk car owners to get the best price possible instead of receiving a quote from one specific buyer without any sense of competition.
 Naturally, this enables Junk Car Medics to provide the best prices for junk cars nationwide.

 Do local junk car buyers pay cash for cars?

 The terms cash for cars and cash for junk cars are buzzwords in the industry.
-When junk car buyers say they pay cash they mean there are no hoops you need to jump through in order to get your money.
+When junk car buyers say they pay cash, they mean there are no hoops you need to jump through to get your money.
 You’ll be able to cash your check that same day and get cash.

 Do local junk car buyers buy cars with no title?

-In some states, it is possible for local junk car buyers to buy cars without a title by providing other verification of the vehicle.
+In some states, local junk car buyers can buy cars without a title by providing other verification of the vehicle.